konnov/protocols-made-fun/_posts/2025-12-15-tftp-symbolic-testing.md

 **Date:** December 15, 2025

-*Note: I mostly stopped using LLMs for proof-reading my texts.
+*Note: I mostly stopped using LLMs for proof-reading my texts, so you know it is not all generated.
 Enjoy my typos and weird grammar!*

 **Abstract.** As promised in the [blog post on small-scope hypothesis][small-scope], I am continuing with the main body of the talk that I